Skip to content

 Don’t Suppress Worries, Take Time for Them

 Many people try to simply push away negative thoughts.
 They distract themselves and suppress the problem.
-This can work temporarily, but in the long run, the opposite usually occurs: The brain stores that something threatening is lurking in the background and brings it back to consciousness with full force at the most inopportune moments, such as when you want to go to bed and fall asleep.
+In the short term, this can work, but in the long term, the opposite usually happens: The brain stores that something threatening is lurking in the background and brings it back to consciousness with full force at the most inopportune moments, such as when you want to lie down and fall asleep.

 How the Method Works in Four Steps